6,580,000 pageviews

 Fowler, while serving time on the burglary case, was convicted of repeatedly sodomizing an inmate.
 The judge in that case sentenced him to three terms of 25 years to life.

 In 2009, after Fowler confessed to starting the October 2003 wildfires, grand jurors in San Bernardino indicted him on one count of aggravated arson and five counts of murder.
 The homicide indictments were based on the felony-murder doctrine.
 Fowler, because he had committed a felony that directly led to the killing of five people, was criminally responsible for their deaths.
 While Fowler had only intended to commit arson, he should have foreseen the deadly consequences of his criminal acts.
-In most states, convictions based on the felony-murder rule bring sentences of twenty years to life.
+In most states convictions based on the felony-murder doctrine bring sentences of twenty years to life.
 No one convicted of an unintended homicide had ever been sentenced to death.

 In August 2010, when Fowler learned that the prosecutor was seeking the death penalty in his case, he took back his confession.
-Two years later, a jury in San Bernardino found Rickie Fowler guilty of arson and the five counts of murder.
+Two years later a jury in San Bernardino found Rickie Fowler guilty of arson and the five counts of murder.
 The jurors also recommended the death penalty.